 If you’re not careful, opening a new credit card or personal loan to manage existing debt can quickly turn into a “robbing Peter to pay Paul” situation.

-Explore Debt Relief
+Explore Debt Help

 Let’s say you’ve tried everything — you’ve analyzed your finances, reworked your budget, sworn off using credit cards and taken on more hours at work.
 Unfortunately, your changes still aren’t enough to make ends meet.
 What do you do when you’re so overwhelmed with debt that it seems you’ll never be able to get ahead?